Alicepinch/bakemyday/README.md

 ### UserProfile

 - The UseProfile is created on registration for each user and the Foreiign key in this model is the User model that is created by Allauth when a user registers an account.
-- The UserProdile stores the default fields which will populate if a user has saved information at checkout, this pre-populates shipping details when a user order's again.
+- The UserProfile stores the default fields which will populate if a user has saved information at checkout, this pre-populates shipping details when a user order's again.

 ### Order and Order Item

 - The Order model is connected to the UserProfile model, allowing the user to view all their previous orders.
 - The Order model acts as a container for the order items.
 Although the item is stored within the OrderItem model, having them connected allows retrieving the item purchased.

-### Blog Post
+connectedness

-- The BlogPost model is conntected to the User model from allauth to generate the author of blogpost.
+- The BlogPost model is connected to the User model from allauth to generate the author of the blog post.
 - The BlogPost model holds all information for the blogpost.

 ### Blog Comment